Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Methodology

-\headline{The methodology to calculate the quantities is summarized below.} The calculated values are obtained by calculating the GGA electronic structure using the Korringa-Kohn-Rostoker Green function method~\cite{jukkr3.6}, then mapping the GGA electronic structure onto a Heisenberg Hamiltonian, which is solved using Monte-Carlo to deduce $T_c^{\rm calc}$.
-Note that the Heisenberg Hamiltonian assumes that longitudinal fluctuations of the magnetic moments can be neglected, i.e. the magnetic moments are robust.
-This assumption will be supported by the quantitative agreement between the HDE expressions of $T_c^{\rm exp}$ and $T_{c}^{\rm calc}$, as discussed later.
+The computational approach used to build the JuHemd database is summarized here.
+The electronic structure calculations rely on the full potential all-electron Korringa-Kohn-Rostoker Green function method~\cite{jukkr3.6} using the GGA~\cite{Perdew1992} for the exchange-correlation energy.
+The mapping of the \textit{ab initio} Hamiltonian onto a classical Heisenberg model with localized spins is done using the infinitesimal rotation method~\cite{Liechtenstein1987,Szilva2023}.
+The spin model Hamiltonian is then solved using Monte-Carlo simulations~\cite{Metropolis1953} to evaluate $T_c^{\rm calc}$.
+We note that the Heisenberg Hamiltonian assumes that longitudinal fluctuations of the magnetic moments can be neglected, i.e., the magnetic moments are local and robust.
+This assumption will be supported by the quantitative agreement between the HDE expressions for $T_c^{\rm exp}$ and $T_c^{\rm calc}$, as discussed later.